 Step 4 — Deploy, promote, iterate

 Test on real devices, soft-launch to a pilot cohort, then scale.
-Put “Chat on WhatsApp” on high-intent pages, add QR codes to packaging and receipts, and run click-to-WhatsApp ads.
+Once you connect WhatsApp, put “Chat on WhatsApp” on high-intent pages, add QR codes to packaging and receipts, and run click-to-WhatsApp ads.
 Treat the bot like a product: review analytics weekly, fix gaps in your source docs first, and keep templates and flows ruthlessly simple.

 Your platform choices (pick the path, not the pain)